WeatherLab/fsodoc/source/general/cli.rst

 command line.
 Remember that this is just a normal controller, so routing and ``_remap()`` works fine.

-However, CodeIgniter provides additional tools to make creating CLI-accessible scripts even more pleasant, include CLI-only routing, and a library that helps you with CLI-only tools.
+However, FSO provides additional tools to make creating CLI-accessible scripts even more pleasant, include CLI-only routing, and a library that helps you with CLI-only tools.